sblehman/sblehman.github.io/README.md

 	- I took the most frequent recall reason in each state to make "top_recall"
 	- Additionally, I made a new field by taking the count of recalls in each state to make "recall_count"

-Finally, to make the choropleth map I needed a GeoJson file, which was found [here](https://www.kaggle.com/datasets/pompelmo/usa-states-geojson) on Kaggle and can be found in the us-states.json (link to file).
+Finally, to make the choropleth map I needed a GeoJson file, which was found [here](https://www.kaggle.com/datasets/pompelmo/usa-states-geojson) on Kaggle and can be found in the [us-states.json](./data/us-states.json).

 ## Rationale of design choices: